danielharrell/LectFall2015/Question.md

 somewhere, no one rather than someone, nothing rather than something.
 That is, when I ask myself why the someone behind this podium is me *even if* I am no one else, I seem to be asking why *I myself* am something rather than nothing.
-It may not be clear just *why* I can ask this question, or what kind of answer the question might be asking for.
-But it seems I can ask it still, from what we call the "first-person" perspective, where the pronoun "I" refers to me and no one else, and thereby reflects a point of view upon the world that I share with no one else.
-Of course, you also possess it---each of you, I mean---but again only in sharing it with no one else, which is why you can use the pronoun "I" just like I can, to mean you and you alone.
-And since each of us then has a point of view upon the world shared with no one else, it seems to be a point of view that could never *be* something else: it is either something or nothing for each of us.
-So when I ask myself why I am something rather than nothing, in being behind this podium tonight, I am asking the question not only *from* this point of view, but *about* this point of view, and why *it* is something rather than nothing in being *mine*.
+And there is a reason for this.
+For as my pronoun implies, I am asking this question from what we call the "first-person" perspective, where the pronoun "I" refers to me and no one else, and thereby reflects a point of view upon the world I share with no one else.
+The point of view, then, we might simply call my own.
+Of course, you also possess your own point of view in this sense---each of you, I mean---which is why you can use the pronoun "I" just like I can, to mean you and no one else.
+Yet since each of us shares this view with no one else, the view itself is something, it seems, that could never be something else.
+That is, my own point of view upon the world, since I share this with no one else, can only be something or nothing.
+And the reason, then, that I can ask myself why I am something rather than nothing, is that I am asking this question not only *from* my own point of view, but *about* it, and why this view is something rather than nothing in being *mine*.

-What is more, the point of view upon the world I share with no one else might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* by the world as an inhabitant.
-This point of view, in other words, is what gives the world its presence rather than its existence.
-In still other words, this point of view is what makes anything I might encounter in the world, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
-And I can make the podium vanish, from this point of view, simply by closing my eyes.
+Put briefly why this allows me to ask the question more generally. is also What is more, this view of the world, the view I share with no one else, might be said to *contain* the world, as if in a frame; even if I am otherwise *contained* by the world as an inhabitant.
+Or to put it another way, this view of the world is what gives the world its presence rather than its existence.
+In still other words, this view of the world is what makes anything I might encounter in it, like the podium in front of me, *not* something rather than something else, but indeed something rather than nothing.
+And I can make the podium vanish, in this sense, simply by closing my eyes.
 Or lose the world altogether, once they close for good.
+But it is this same first-person view, then, that allows me and even compels me to wonder why the podium is something rather than nothing, or why more generally anything is something rather than nothing.
+For everything *is* something rather than nothing only from a point of view upon the world insofar my point of view What leads me, then, to suppose it possible, intelligible, that something in the world like the podium might be nothing, is the sense in which anything, or everything, indeed becomes nothing

 Ask why I'm the source of this presence, is to ask about the source of the presence, the source of my own point of view